techbrett/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

 Set-CsTeamsEventsPolicy -Identity <policy name> -AllowWebinars Disabled
 ```

-## Manage whether organizers can schedule public or private webinars
+## Manage whether organizers can create public or private webinars

 You can use PowerShell to manage whether organizers can [create public or private webinars](https://support.microsoft.com/office/0719a9bd-07a0-47fd-8415-6c576860f36a):